Atypical Rash: Expert Diagnosis Guide for Unusual Skin Eruptions

 PubMed Case Series

-Differential Diagnosis in Atypical Skin Rashes Diagnosis
+Differential Diagnosis in Atypical Rash

 A thorough differential prevents mismanagement and guides correct therapy.
+When evaluating an atypical rash, consider both rare diseases and unusual presentations of common conditions.

 Common pitfalls: